December 21, 2018 by Courtney Cutchins

 Use Your Voice, Get the Job (And Be Heard!)

 In today’s digital age, there’s a significant focus on the visual.
 It’s easy to forget how important sound truly is.
-Between photos and videos with captions and transcripts, we often don’t have to actually listen to anything at all!
+Between video captions and presentation transcripts, we often don’t have to actually listen to anything at all!
 Now, “listening” is a whole separate discussion, but I wanted to share an interesting study that is a good reminder of just how critical it is to use our voices – and that, apparently, this increases the likelihood of being perceived as intelligent!
 The coolest thing about this study is that it focuses less on what is said and how it’s said – and more on the fact that it simply be said at all.

 In “The Sound of Intellect: Speech Reveals a Thoughtful Mind, Increasing a Job Candidate’s Appeal,” a study by the Booth School of Business at the University of Chicago, they examined “…how judgments of another person’s mental capacity—specifically, the capacity for reasoning and intellect—is affected by a cue directly linked to the person’s ongoing mental experience: his or her voice.”

 To summarize, they discovered that “observers who hear communicators guess their actual thoughts and feelings more accurately than observers who read the exact same words in text.”
 “Across five experiments, evaluators who listened to job pitches were consistently more interested in hiring the candidates than were evaluators who read identical pitches.”
 “Evaluators who heard pitches also reported more favorable impressions of the candidates—liked the candidates more and had more positive and less negative impressions of the candidates—than did evaluators who read pitches.”

 In other words, whatever subconscious cues they were communicating through their speech increased their likelihood of being hired.
 They were able to establish competency, likability and, presumably, trust.
 Simply by using their voice!